Nicole Scherzinger Shows Off Cleavage, Rock Hard Abs In Sports Bra And Leggings As She Hits Gym

 “My spirit animal and weekend warrior.
 Get it girl,” another chimed in.

 The day prior, Scherzinger showed fans another photo of herself in a music studio and once again, she had just finished a sweat session.
 As usual, the singer looks amazing in a pair of fun patterned leggings as well as a pink sports bra that once again showcases her enviable abs.
-Like the video, this snapshot earned Nicole a ton of attention with over 68,000 likes in addition to 450 plus comments.
+Like the video, this snapshot earned Nicole a ton of attention with over 68,000 likes in addition to 450-plus comments.

 Earlier this year, Nicole opened up to Shape about what she does to keep her body looking so fab.
 One tip that she had for readers was to try and switch workouts up so you don’t get bored with the same routine.
 Another good tip?
 Workout with friends to hold yourself accountable.